na-na-hi/renget/archive/iftod.md

 \>you look over at Velkhana only to see her looking back at you expectantly
 \>she doesn't really expect to eat this, does she?
 \>you keep looking back at her and your meal
-\>there no way out of this you can't eat the solid block of meat in front of you and you can't escape
+\>there no way out of this you can't eat the solid block of meat in front of you and you can't escape%%

-\>not even your carving knife can carve through this chunk that's more ice than meat
+%darkgreen%\>not even your carving knife can carve through this chunk that's more ice than meat
 \>your Velkhana hostess is watching you all the while, there's no way you can just slip your meal out of sight
 \>"Hmmm, something wrong with the food?
 I spent hours on this roast, I can assure you it is quite delicious.
 Now eat it quickly before it thaws."
 \>she nods to the frozen Legiana who's been displaced onto the floor
-\>"I'm not fond of those who test my hospitality, surely you've better manners than that."
+\>"I'm not fond of those who test my hospitality, surely you've better manners than that."%%

 ---
 ###*Wulg*